leejo/Conference_Video/README.md

 ### German Perl/Raku Workshop 2022

 All talks were recorded and streamed (using the CCC video streaming platform) - there were some minor problems with the stream due to the venue internet connection apparently throttling uploads.
 The wireless mics were not used this time, and instead the venue PA system was wired into a mixer board and then into the kit, which proved to be much better quality.
-This workshop had a combination of live talks and also pre-recorded tasks, both were fed into the EPO kits without problem.
+This workshop had a combination of live talks and also pre-recorded tasks, both were fed into the kits without problem.

 Videos are available [here](https://media.ccc.de/c/gpw2022)

 ### German Perl/Raku Workshop 2023

 All talks were recorded but no streaming took place this year.
 The wireless mics were not used this time, and instead the venue PA system was wired into a mixer board and then into the kit, which proved to be much better quality.
-This workshop had a combination of live talks and also pre-recorded tasks, both were fed into the EPO kits without problem.
+This workshop had a combination of live talks and also pre-recorded tasks, both were fed into the kits without problem.

 Videos are available [here](https://www.youtube.com/playlist?list=PLaDtghjWTaH3CMKDYXcMhCMCNDekVq9iK)